 Figure 6.
-Violent reaction of adult female Phidippus princeps to fluids associated with an adult Oncopeltus fasciatus.
-A: At the initial attack, the spider bit the bug on its head but held its legs and pedipalps far away from the prey.
-B: Moments later, the spider dropped the fatally-bitten bug, and began to wipe its mouthparts against the surface, leaving a trail of fluid behind (fluid cannot be seen in these photographs).
+Violent reaction of an adult female Phidippus princeps to fluids associated with an adult Oncopeltus fasciatus.
+1, This spider first bit the bug on its head but held its legs and pedipalps far away from the prey.
+2, Moments later, the spider dropped the fatally-bitten bug, and began to wipe its mouthparts against the surface, leaving a trail of fluid behind (fluid cannot be seen in these photographs).

-Impact of Asclepias diet on Oncopeltus defense

-Adult female P. audax were separated into two groups, one of which was offered Oncopeltus reared on Asclepias seeds, and the other was offered Oncopeltus reared on Helianthus seeds (Figure 7).
-The Asclepias diet clearly gave Oncopeltus protection from Phidippus.
-One of these spiders is shown feeding on an adult bug in Figure 8.
-Comparative results for the Oncopeltus are shown in Figure 9.
+Impact of Asclepias diet on Oncopeltus defense.
+Adult female P. audax were separated into two groups, one of which was offered Oncopeltus reared on Asclepias seeds, and the other which was offered Oncopeltus reared on Helianthus seeds (Table 2).
+The Asclepias diet clearly gave Oncopeltus protection from these Phidippus (Figures 7-8).